kelefakeita-ship-it/cgep-capstone/README.md

 *Actively expanding this portfolio to include Microsoft 365 / Azure governance examples.*

 ## Regulatory Scope
-While current labs map to NIST 800-53, the underlying methodology — risk-based control selection, evidence-based accountability, and shift-left validation — is directly applicable to Swiss regulatory frameworks (DSG, KDSG, ICT Minimum Standard).
+While current labs map to NIST 800-53, the methodology is directly applicable to Swiss regulatory frameworks (DSG, KDSG, ICT Minimum Standard).
+Control mapping to DSG/KDSG requirements is in development.

 ## Tech stack
 - Terraform >= 1.6